 Musisi, J.A.S.
-"The Legal Superstructure And Agricultural Development: Myths And Realities in Uganda." pp. 1973-78
+The Legal Superstructure And Agricultural Development: Myths And Realities in Uganda.

-Nsibambi, Apollo.
-"Conflict and The Land Question in Uganda".
-MISR Conference on Conflict held on September 21-25, 1987.
+Nsibambi, Apollo (1987) Conflict and the Land Question in Uganda.
+MISR Conference on Conflict held on September 21-25.

-Nyangabyaki Bazaara (1992) Land Policy And Evolving Forms of Land Tenure in Musindi District, Uganda.
-CBR Working Paper No. 28.
+Nyangabyaki Bazaara (1992) Land Policy And Evolving Forms of Land Tenure in Masindi District, Uganda.
+Kampala: CBR Working Paper No. 28.